Model Merging Scaling Laws in Large Language Models: Scaling Laws with Merging Experts and Model Size

-\textbf{Setup.} We quantify the “return’’ from merging $k$ experts at a fixed $(N,d)$ by the fraction of realized improvement $R(N,d,k)$ computed from the monotone envelope of the measured CE curve (see App.~\ref{app:rq2}).
-We summarize two views in Fig.~\ref{fig:rq1_floors_tails}: \emph{(left)} the median $R(k)$ over all $(N,d)$ with an IQR band; \emph{(right)} a heatmap of the smallest $k$ that reaches a target return (here $90\%$).
+\textbf{Setup.} We quantify the return from merging $k$ experts at a fixed $(N,d)$ by the fraction of realized improvement $R(N,d,k)$ computed from the monotone envelope of the measured CE curve (see Appendix~\ref{app:rq2}).
+We summarize the median $R(k)$ over all $(N,d)$ with an IQR band, together with the $k_{90}$ heatmap, in Fig.~\ref{fig:rq1-return-panels}.

-\textbf{Findings \& why.} As shown in Fig.~\ref{fig:rq1_floors_tails}, most of the improvement arrives early: the median curve crosses $85\%$ by \textbf{$k{=}5$} and $90\%$ by \textbf{$k{=}6$}, and the $k_{90}$ heatmap concentrates in $\{5,6\}$ across domains and model sizes.
+\textbf{Findings \& why:} As shown in Fig.~\ref{fig:rq1-return-panels}, most of the improvement arrives early: the median curve crosses $85\%$ by \textbf{$k{=}5$} and $90\%$ by \textbf{$k{=}6$}, and the $k_{90}$ heatmap concentrates in $\{5,6\}$ across domains and model sizes.
 Math-like domains tend to saturate slightly earlier, while science-like domains keep a longer—but still flattening—tail.
-This “early elbow’’ follows directly from the unified law $L(N,k)=L_{\infty}(N)+A(N)/(k{+}b)$: the marginal gain $\Delta_k \!\approx\!
+This "early elbow" follows directly from the unified law $L(N,k)=L_{\infty}(N)+A(N)/(k{+}b)$: the marginal gain $\Delta_k \!\approx\!
 A(N)/[(k{+}b)(k{+}1{+}b)]$ decays roughly as $k^{-2}$, so returns diminish sharply beyond the first few experts.